-1st & 2nd Class Detention- Student serves recess detention in classroom or alternative classroom and consequence assigned appropriate writing activities to reflect on their behavior eating lunch and serving detention in office.
-Students may be assigned cleanup, campus beautification, a writing assignment or quiet time classroom and placed in an alternate classroom or the office.
+1st & 2nd Class Detention- Student serves recess detention in classroom or alternative classroom and consequence assigned appropriate writing activities to reflect on their behavior 3rd consequence Lunch Detention- Student serves detention during lunch.
+Student will be eating lunch and serving detention in office.
+Students may be assigned cleanup, campus beautification, a writing assignment or quiet time 4th consequence In School Suspension- Student will be removed from their regular classroom and placed in an alternate classroom or the office.
 Students will be assigned classwork.
-In school suspension can be for a full or partial day
+In school suspension can be for a full or partial day 5th consequence Home Suspension- Students will be sent home for up to five school days